Smethodique/class-generator-with-orthodox-canonical-form/README.md

 You can modify the class templates in the `createClassFiles()` function to include additional methods, member variables, or change the formatting to match your coding style preferences.

-## License

-This software is available under the MIT License.

 ## Contributing